Things to Know about Greek Island Hopping: Ferry from Athens to Santorini

 It’s known for being a hilly island, with a popular beach -Mylopotas- that today is crowded due to tourism.
 The ancient town of Plaktos is the burial home of Homer and excavations on Skarkos hill has unearthed a prehistoric settlement.
 There are over 365 churches here.

 Santorini is an island of it’s own.
 After being able to see each island’s rolling hills, architecture and stretching terrain from the ship, your initial impression of Santorini might feel underwhelmed.
-The island appears as a high chunk of rock.
-In fact, the island is known for it’s caldera views or cliffside views and thus, there’s a feeling of secrecy about it.
-Santorini doesn’t show you it’s terrain and villages until you’re on it.
+The island at first glance appears as if high chunk of rock.
+In fact, the island is known for it’s caldera views or cliffside views and thus, there’s a feeling of secrecy about it and Santorini doesn’t show you it’s beautiful terrain, beaches and villages until you’re on it.
 But once there, you’ll find much to add to your itinerary from wine tasting, sunset cruises, shopping and more.
 More information on Santorini activities and Santorini itineraries .

-Greek Island Hopping : Ferry from Athens to Santorini
+Greek Island Hopping : Taking the Ferry from Athens to Santorini

-1. Arrive at least an hour early so you can find the pier.
+1. Arrive an hour early so you can find the pier

 Although the metro lets out across the street of the pier and you can see the boat from the streets, early is always better.
 It will allow you to find the kiosk (right across the boat) and get some snacks for the trip.